rishavgn/MS_Engage_2022_Rishav/pymodel/PyReadme.md

    #### Using pearson corrleation
-       The Pearson correlation method that assigns -1/0/1 values, where 0 has no correlation, 1 has total positive correlation and -1 has total negative correlation.
+       The Pearson correlation method that assigns -1/0/1 values, where 0 has no correlation, 1 has total positive correlation and -1 has total negative correlation.This is interpreted as follows: a correlation value of 0.7 between two variables would indicate that a significant and positive relationship exists between the two.
+A positive correlation signifies that if variable A goes up, then B will also go up, whereas if the value of the correlation is negative, then if A increases, B decreases.